-This policy is created to allow the BOPC to regularly review its performance as board members.
-It also gives the Chair and the Legislative Assistant the opportunity to respond to the needs of the members as they perform their duties.
+This policy is created to allow the BOPC to review its performance as board members every second year.
+It also gives the Chair, the Legislative Assistant and the Policing Policy Strategist the opportunity to respond to the needs of the members as they perform their duties.